 Your contributions have broadened the menu for women and children at the YWCA.
 They get to taste foods that they never would have had a chance to try before.

-First, members of our Cause team research, seek out and build relationships with awesome non-profit partners that provide food service to our Even Stevens neighborhoods.
-Each location partners with four local non-profit partners.
+First, members of our Cause team research, vet out and build relationships with awesome non-profit partners that provide food and services to our Even Stevens neighborhoods.
+Each location partners with four local non-profit organizations.

-Second, we give our partners access to an account with our food distributor, Sysco, where they can order fresh or shelf-stable sandwich ingredients at strategically negotiated wholesale prices.
+Second, we give our partners access to an account with our food distributor, Sysco.
+Through this account they can order fresh or shelf-stable sandwich ingredients as well as operational supplies at strategically negotiated wholesale prices.

 Third, we open our restaurant, staff it with awesome experience creators, and sell amazing sandwiches to customers whose hunger reminds them how important access to food is!

-Fourth, at the end of each month, the number of sandwiches sold by each Even Stevens location is multiplied by the average cost of ingredients for our non-profit sandwiches.
-That amount is divvied up between the restaurant’s non-profit partners based on need and each partner receives their food-order budget for that month (plus any roll-over amounts from past months).
+Fourth, at the end of each month, the number of sandwiches sold by each Even Stevens location is multiplied by the average cost of ingredients for our non-profit sandwiches ($.54 per sandwich).
+That amount is divvied up between the restaurant’s non-profit partners based on need.
+Each partner then receives their budget for that month (plus any roll-over amounts from past months).

-Fifth, our non-profit orders whatever products they want off of an approved list of 100+ items whenever they need them.
+Fifth, our partners order whatever products they want off of an approved list of 150+ items whenever they need them and Sysco delivers those products right to their door!
+Their staff and volunteers then rally together to feed food insecure members of our community.

 Sandwiches donated for the month of January: 7,500 sandwiches